-OLTL has not identified any settings that may be subject to heightened scrutiny due to physical location and the potential to have the effect of isolating in accordance with the HCBS Final Rule.
+OLTL has not identified any settings that may be subject to heightened scrutiny.
 The number of settings identified may change depending on the analysis of the QMET visits.
 If the number of settings changes, OLTL will be working with providers during the transition period to come into compliance with the HCBS final rule by implementing OLTL specific policies and procedures for better measurement of compliance with the final rule.
 A public notice will be published in January 2018, which will list all settings/providers that have been found eligible for continued waiver reimbursement and meets criteria for CMS heightened scrutiny process, including the number of participants currently receiving services in those settings.